icelandic-lt/numi/README.md

 There are probably some error that can be found and comments and corrects are highly welcomed.

 We use `pytest` for development testing.
 Run `pip install requirements_dev.txt` for the development packages.

-## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.

 ## Project status